mollie/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

    Use this parameter to set a webhook URL for all subscription payments.

    .. note:: This webhook will receive all events for the subscription payments, not only renewals.
-Please verify the
+Please verify
-             payment status before creating a new order in your system.
+             whether the payment is known to your system and its status before creating a new order.

 .. parameter:: metadata
    :type: mixed